Lan-lab/offtracker/README.md

-# OFF-TRACKER
+# Offtracker

-OFF-TRACKER is an end to end pipeline of Tracking-seq data analysis for detecting off-target sites of any genome editing tools that generate double-strand breaks (DSBs) or single-strand breaks (SSBs).
+Offtracker is an end to end pipeline of Tracking-seq data analysis for detecting off-target sites of any genome editing tools that generate double-strand breaks (DSBs) or single-strand breaks (SSBs).

 ## System requirements